 Also, pay attention to ‘unforeseen’ issues.
 Things such as drainage, plumbing and roofing can all cause problems that may be expensive to fix and lead to delays.
 Look closely at every detail, leaving no stone unturned.
 From plug sockets to light switches, make sure everything is where you want it to be.

-#11 – Cut refuse disposal costs
+#11 – Cut waste disposal costs

 Depending on the scale of your project, you may generate a large amount of waste and refuse.
 You may not have to pay for refuse at the tip, often it’s only commercial vehicles that do.